SBA 7(a) Loan FAQ

 7(a) loans are more widely available, more flexible, and more easily attainable than 504 or B&I loans.
 504 loans, also offered by the SBA, actually require two loans and have a much longer prepayment penalty period, making refinancing difficult.
 B&I loans, offered by the USDA, are only available to those in rural areas.
 Due to those and other drawbacks, 7(a) loans are much more popular and offered by far more lenders than the other two, making them the easy choice.

 Cash flow is a term used in the commercial loan industry.
 In the case of SBA 7(a) loans, it refers to a business’s net income plus depreciation, interest, and rent costs.
 These extra values, which can be found on a business’s tax form, are added back to the business’s income to give a more complete idea of the size of loan the business can pay back.
+For more information on cash flow, see our page SBA 7(a) Loans: Cash Flow.

 Generally, a business (depending on the purpose of the loan, either the business being purchased or the business of the person getting the loan) must have at least enough cash flow to pay back the loan, plus a little extra.
 The most common metric for calculating this is the cash flow ratio, found by dividing the annual cash flow by the annual loan payment.
 The target cash flow ratio of most banks is 1.2.